fwip/mtg_pronouns/reworded_cards.md

 Buyback {2}{W}{W} (You may pay an additional {2}{W}{W} as you cast this spell.
 If you do, put this card into your hand as it resolves.)

-Gain control of target creature of an opponent's choice that they controls.
+Gain control of target creature of an opponent's choice that they control.

 Exhaustion 2U
 ---------------